-The Partnership should work with existing local online database representatives serving the sector to create a single, widely publicized meta directory webpage with links to all current local creative sector-related online databases.
-Links to the meta directory webpage should be prominently displayed on The Partnership's own homepage, on the homepages of the City of Madison, the Greater Madison Convention and Visitor's Bureau, the Chamber of Commerce, and Thrive.
+The CSC should work with existing local online database representatives serving the sector to create a single, widely publicized meta directory webpage with links to all current local creative sector-related online databases.
+Links to the meta directory webpage should be prominently displayed on The CSC's own homepage, on the homepages of the City of Madison, the Greater Madison Convention and Visitor's Bureau, the Chamber of Commerce, Thrive and the homepages of all participating municipalities.
 Listed databases should be encouraged to provide a link from their individual sites to the meta directory page as well.
 This effort should be immediately supplemented by the creation of an artist, creative worker, and cultural institutions directory.